aic-collections/netxpy/README.md

 `netxpy` is a pythonic wrapper for the [NetX API](https://kb.netx.net/kb/developer-tools/json-rpc-api).
 It offers a few additional enhancements over the official API and, for better or for worse, some simplifications.
-Enhancements include, but are not necessary limited to: raw search (and raw resutls, if desired) against NetX's internal API, the one that its HTML web service uses.
+Enhancements include, but are not necessary limited to: raw search (and raw results, if desired) against NetX's internal API, the one that its HTML web service uses.
 This has the benefit of permitting you to search an Assets system properties/attributes, for example.
 It is also possible to retrieve the formatted raw search results, which provide a more pythonic